 For I know the plans I have for you, says the Lord.
 They are plans for good and not for disaster, to give you a future and a hope.
 Jeremiah 29:11 NLT

 When is the last time you checked something BIG off your bucket list?
-This month, after years of dreaming about walking through the redwood forest in California, I finally did it.
+This month, after years of dreaming about walking through a redwood forest in California, I finally did it.
 It was awesome.

 The forest I visited was part of California’s Redwood National and State Parks.
 Wandering through this forest of towering green giants certainly provides a real life perspective on our small size in this big world.